-June 2012 (live interview, World of Trans-Siberian Orchestra Podcast episode 88)
+June 2012 (live phone interview, broadcast on The World of Trans-Siberian Orchestra Podcast Eps 88)

 The NYC quartet Stratospheerius defies labels has it fuses funk, jazz, rock, classical, country & classical seemlessly & unpretentiously.
 So many bands put a classical riff against a Led Zeppelin melody & consider it unique (even if the drummer of Led Zeppelin was a major classical music fan & already did the mix), but Stratospheerius takes the soup a step further nearly creating their own musical fusion genre that needs to be listened to, if not watched, to truly understand.
 Part of the magic comes from the frontman in violinist-singer-composer Joe Deninzon, who has been labeled the Hendrix of violin, though references to Steve Vai are probably better placed.
 He's a teacher, including with the Mark Wood Orchestra Camp, Mark O'Connor's String Camp & co-founder of the Grand Canyon School of Rock.
 He authored the Mel Bay instructional violin book Plugging In.
 Outside of Stratospheerius he also plays in his own jazz trio, the Sweet Plantain String Quartet fusing latin jazz/classical/hip-hop & the Robert Bonfiglio Group, for starters.
 Elsewhere his violin has been heard alongside Sheryl Crow, Blackmore's Night, Bruce Springsteen & others.